solace-fi/solace-core/docs/StakerContract.md

 # Staker smart contract
 This smart contract will handle staking for the protocol.
-Users and capital providers will be able to stake SOLACE tokens to earn rewards and gain governance voting rights
+Users and capital providers will be able to stake SOLACE tokens to earn rewards.

 ## state variables